Originally published Wednesday, 04 November 2020.

-I would love to tell you that that night was long ago, when I wasn’t saved, didn’t pray regularly or read my Bible.
+I would love to tell you that that night was long ago, when I wasn’t saved, didn’t pray regularly, or read my Bible.
 It wasn’t.
-Truth is, I’ve had many days or nights like that one.
+The truth is, I’ve had many days or nights like that one.
 There have been days when my prayers seemed to go unanswered, weeks and months where God’s voice was silent, and His prompting uncertain.
 My Christian journey has been filled with highs and lows.
 There have been times of unspeakable joy where God’s hand was so evident upon my life that no one could deny it.
 And there have been other times when I was desperate to hear God’s direction for my life, and I simply couldn’t.

 Over the last 18 months, my family has been in and out of the hospital and doctor’s offices more times than I care to count.
 An otherwise healthy family, we’ve had to undergo seven surgeries in the last couple of years, endless hours of physical therapies, and mounting medical bills.
 The fear of opening yet another medical bill has sometimes consumed me.
 The worries of where my teens would go to college or if they would make good choices with friends have kept me up at night.
 And frankly, I’ve cried out to God when I didn’t feel Him near.